mozilla/oneanddone/README.md

    DEFAULT CHARACTER SET utf8
    DEFAULT COLLATE utf8_general_ci;
    ```
    To run all parts of the application, you will eventually need to populate this empty database with some example data, especially Tasks.
+There are many ways to do this.
+      * Use the create/edit features of your local One and Done instance.
+For example sign in with an administrator account and go to the `/tasks/create/` URL of the app

+      * Use the Django admin section of your local One and Done instance by going to the `/admin` URL -- this also relies on an admin account.

+      * Use an external tool like MySQL Workbench.

+      * Ask another active developer for a mysqldump of their local database.

 5. Install the compiled and development requirements: